jonhoo/ucltt-ics/README.md

 Note that this server runs over HTTP, which means passwords are transmitted in cleartext if you use basic auth.
 Just something to bear in mind.

+To run:

+    npm config set ucltt-ics:username "your-ucl-username"
+    npm config set ucltt-ics:password "your-ucl-password"
+    npm start

+You will then be able to access the iCalendar at http://yourdomain.com:8888/ and can put that URL straight into your calendaring application to have it synced.
+Beware that since this is doing web scraping, you might not want to scrape it too often.